 Since the adoption of the 2017 Plan, equity awards have been granted in connection with an executive's initial employment, and upon a significant performance contribution or increase in responsibility or job scope.
 Our Board of Directors determines the amount of long-term executive compensation for our executive officers after taking into consideration the recommendations of our Chief Executive Officer (except with respect to his own long-term incentive compensation), the outstanding holdings of each executive officer, organizational significance of their position, and individual performance (both historical and expected future performance).
-None of our named executive officers received an equity grant in 2022.
+Mr. Rousseau was our only named executive officer who received an equity grant in 2023.

-Option Awards Granted in 2021
+Option Awards Cancelled and Granted in 2023